tarwn/lessthandot-hugo/blogs/content/posts/2013-03-22-loading-large-volumes-of-data.md

 **How long?**

-This was the painful part and really, why I’m writing this blog – prepare yourself.
+This was the painful part and really, why I'm writing this blog – prepare yourself.

 The SQL Azure destination had no indexing on it to enhance the ability to load the data.
 The schema was identical as well so the data flow was a direct, source to destination (as shown above in the image).
 The rate of loading the data was around ~500,000 rows per 14 minutes.
 Minutes is not a typo.
 Yet again, this is pushing over the internet to the cloud.

 Given this rate and the volume that needed to go up being around 260,000,000 rows in the first load, the estimated total time for this task was around 121 hours.
 Whoa!!!
-There’s some planning that needs to be done here, resources increased, horses kicked…something.
+There's some planning that needs to be done here, resources increased, horses kicked...something.

 **Summary**

-This article wasn’t intended to show you a step-by-step SSIS setup to load data to SQL Azure.
+This article wasn't intended to show you a step-by-step SSIS setup to load data to SQL Azure.
 Truly speaking, it is just another data source.
 What we did take away is the time that is needed when you are loading a massive amount of data to SQL Azure as part of either a migration to the cloud, integration of historic data or other needs that have pushed your data into SQL Azure.

 Plan for these lengths of time, take the options that need tuning into consideration, look at testing other load methods, and make sure the other cloud options are investigated.